wtg/senate-survey/README.md

-# Counseling Center Survey
+# Student Senate Survey

-This survey aims to gather student opinions on the quality of care and the ease of access of counseling at RPI.
-It is online at https://ccsurvey.union.rpi.edu.
+This survey aims to gather student opinions on various aspects of RPI.
+It is online at https://surveys.union.rpi.edu.

 ## Anonymity